oliverlambson/CUH_covid_tactical_tool/README.md

 This creates a conda environment called `cuhvid` and installs all the dependencies.
 It then adds the project folder to the conda environment to allow the local package (also called `cuhvid`) to be used.

-## 1. Serve the interactive dashboard
+## 1. Serve the interactive dashboard on local machine
 You can serve an interactive version of the notebook as a dashboard by activating the `cuhvid` conda environment and serving the Jupyter notebook using Voila by running the included `conda_env.sh` and `serve.sh` bash scripts:
 ```bash
 bash conda_env.sh